Campus Safety + Security

 Some common violations are as follows: Extension cords and multi-tap electric units without a breaker Items stored closer than 18inches to a sprinkler head Blocking of electrical panels Blocking of egress (exit) paths Evidence of burning of candles, incense, or tobacco products Covering a door with paper or other combustible material Use of electrical wiring, devices, appliances that are modified or damaged Use of a portable heater Tampered with smoke detector or CO detector Use of halogen lamp/lighting Unsafe lofting or raising of beds — including rooms with no guardrails Strings of lights, twinkle lights, or holiday lights Any other situation deemed unsafe by the Staff inspector.

-In compliance with Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, Crown College:
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, Crown College:

 1) monitors criminal activity occurring on campus,